The Enormous Room is E.

 far away that it appears microscopic.

-wrote this book, you were looking through war at something very
+you wrote this book, you were looking through war at something

-book wrote itself, I was observing a negligible portion of something
+this book wrote itself, I was observing a negligible portion of

-incredibly more distant than any sun; something more unimaginably huge
+something incredibly more distant than any sun; something more unimaginably

 Namely?

-had decided that The Enormous Room wasn’t a just-war book and was
+people had decided that The Enormous Room wasn’t a just-war book

 said some people; here’s another dirty dig at capitalism.